ovidiu-ionescu/dns-stub/README.md

 # dns-stub

-This program acts as a DNS server that resolves all A queries it receives with the same IP address.
+This program acts as a DNS server that resolves A queries.
+It starts with a default IP address for every request but you can dynamically add other IP addresses using requests of type 23.

 It is meant to be used for testing with split DNS resolving, like for instance `systemd-resolved`